Noba1anc3/yolov3-tf2/docs/training_voc.md

 ### 3. Training

-You can adjust the parameters based on your setup
+You can adjust the parameters based on your setup.

 #### With Transfer Learning

-This step requires loading the pretrained darknet (feature extractor) weights.
+This step requires loading the pretrained darknet weights.

 ```
 wget https://pjreddie.com/media/files/yolov3.weights -O data/yolov3.weights
 python convert.py